Current density distribution for the quantum Hall effect: Screening Theory

-We consider a Hall bar with edges at $y=\pm b$, defined for the carrier density $\ns>0$ for $-b<y<b$, see \fig{fig:ICSs}{}.
-A current, \Ii, can be imposed between source (S) and drain (D) contacts, ideally positioned far away (at $x=\mp\infty$) along the vertical axis in the sketches in \fig{fig:ICSs}{}.
-In our sketches, we show a typical case as it occurs for a quantized Hall resistance near the low magnetic field end of the plateau.
-The local filling factor inside the ICSs is $\nu(y)=1$.
-If the current flows inside the ICSs, it is carried by a single (spin polarized) LL with energy $\ve(y)$.
-The energy of the second LL is higher by the Zeeman splitting $\Delta E=g\mu_\text{B}B$.
-As sketched in \fig{fig:ICSs}{}, there exist compressible strips between the edges and the ICSs, where the first LL is pinned to the chemical potential ($\nu<1$) and a compressible bulk region between the ICSs, where the second LL is pinned to the chemical potential and partly occupied ($1<\nu<2$).
 For simplicity, we neglect many body correlations, interference effects or details at the interface between compressible regions and the ICSs.
 Further, we consider \Ii\ to be small compared to the break-down current \cite{Panos2014}, such that a quantized plateau and ICSs can exist, and assume an idealized 2DES at zero temperature without disorder and a symmetric confinement potential.
-Moderate disorder effects \cite{Siddiki2007} as well as asymmetric confinement \cite{Siddiki2010} would have quantitative consequences but will not affect the qualitative findings of this article.
+Moderate disorder \cite{Siddiki2007} as well as asymmetric confinement \cite{Siddiki2010} would lead to corrections of the current distribution and influence the extent of the plateaus as well as the breakdown of the QHE.
+However, such influences will not affect the main findings of this article.